foxdonut/meiosis/tutorial/lessons/07-using-mithril.md

 <a name="the_temperature_component"></a>
 ### [The Temperature Component](#the_temperature_component)

-The `Temperature` component is similar, except that it also receives an `id` and uses it to read its state:
+The `Temperature` component is similar:

 ```js
 var Temperature = {